-More than 1,500 school systems depend on federal funding for more than 20 percent of their annual revenue based on 2010 data, according to calculations from Jennifer Cohen Kabaker, a senior policy analyst at the centrist New America Foundation think tank.
+More than 1,500 school systems depend on federal funding for more than 20 percent of their annual revenue based on 2010 data, according EWA analysis and calculations by Jennifer Cohen Kabaker, a senior policy analyst at the centrist New America Foundation think tank.
 In fact, two of the four largest districts in terms of revenues rely heavily on the federal government: 23.9 percent of Chicago Public Schools’ and 18.2 percent of the Miami-Dade County Public School District’s annual revenues come from federal sources.

 These figures push back against the perceived wisdom that federal support for school districts is relatively small.
 While the federal government’s average share of the costs that go toward educating children nationally was 12.3 percent for the 2011-2012 school year, the shares that it contributes to individual districts can vary considerably, especially during an economic downturn when state fiscal outlooks can differ widely.

 “States have cut their education spending, and we only know what their share of school spending was up to 2010,” begins Cohen Kabaker, but it’s possible that with states like California, Illinois, and Florida “the impact might be greater, because as the share of state spending goes down, relative federal funding goes up.”